tokamak-network/gem-nft-contract/README.md

 ### L1WrappedStakedTONFactory (L1)

 The factory allows the creation of new L1WrappedStakedTON contract.
 The owner/admins of the factory become the owner of L1WrappedStakedTON created through the `createWSTON` function.
-Note that L1WrappedStakedTON owners must use the upgradeWSTONTo function to upgrade the implementation of the contract.
+Note that L1WrappedStakedTON owners must use the upgradeWSTONTo function to upgrade the implementation of the L1WrapedStakedTON contract they own.

 ## Installation